-Kogovsek, a Democrat, was the representative for Colorado's 3rd congressional district from 1979 to 1984.
+Kogovsek was the representative for Colorado’s 3rd congressional district and was a Democrat.
+He served from 1979 to 1984.

 Kogovsek is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1984 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Kogovsek sponsored and cosponsored.
 See full analysis methodology.